bhershberg/Club-SoTA/README.md

 # SoTA-tracker
-An open-source SoTA (state-of-the-art) survey tool, with community generated and maintained dataset.
+An open-source SoTA (state-of-the-art) survey tool, with a community generated and maintained dataset.

 # Automate the repetitive stuff